SWoods356/Logistic-Regression---Modeling-Wine-Sales/README.md

 ratings for around 12,000 commercially available wines.

 ## Modeling
 This notebook attempts to model the 'target' variable, measuring how many cases of wine are sold.
-Linear regression, logistics regression, and hurdle regression methods are employed.
+Linear regression, logistic regression, and hurdle regression methods are employed.